owenonline/unitree_sim_isaaclab_mimic/README.md

 </table>

 ## 1、 📖 Introduction

-This project builds simulation scenarios for **Unitree robots** across various tasks within the Isaac Lab framework, facilitating data collection and model validation.
-It can be used in conjunction with [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate) code for dataset collection.
-The project adopts the same DDS communication as real robots to improve code universality and ease of use.
+This project is built on **Isaac Lab** to simulate **Unitree robots** in various tasks, facilitating data collection, playback, generation, and model validation.
+It can be used in conjunction with the [avp\_teleoperate](https://github.com/unitreerobotics/avp_teleoperate) repository for dataset collection.
+The project adopts the same DDS communication protocol as the real robot to enhance code generality and ease of use.

 Currently, this project uses Unitree G1 with gripper (G1-29dof-gripper) and Unitree G1 with three-finger dexterous hand (G1-29dof-dex3) to build simulation scenarios for different tasks.
 The specific task scene names and illustrations are shown in the table below: